Home Babies Let’s Talk About What’s in Your Baby’s Diaper

 Now that you understand how to create all of the best possible conditions for the proper nutrition of your baby, you should be able to easily monitor his health.
 If your child grows in height and gains weight, and he is free of any abdominal pain and allergic reactions, then generally, as a whole, he is healthy and happy and interested in the world around him.
 Based on his age, it’s difficult to attribute any health concerns to a single symptom—in the human body, especially in the body of a newborn, everything progresses according to its own laws and individual speeds.
 If dysbiosis is present in your child, it may take some time for his intestines to settle with the “correct” microbes.
 This may take longer than a day or even a week—even in perfectly healthy children it is possible that transitional stools may persist for up to a month or more.
 As long as this does not affect the baby’s ability to develop normally, you need not worry about interfering in the process.
 Regular checkups and probiotics will help your child grow in a healthy manner, as there are no medications yet that completely eliminate dysbiosis, nor are there any that are better for your child than natural mother’s milk.
 However, one route to take to care for prolonged symptoms of dysbiosis is to have your breast milk tested for bacterial inoculation, in order to make sure that it does not contain any harmful pathogens.
 If any are found, it is necessary to determine their sensitivity to antibiotics before any treatment is carried out (which is the most effective method for this case).
 While this treatment is being administered, breastfeeding is usually stopped.

-What people like reading: Top Ten Tips to Get Rid of Post Acne Red Spots
+What people like reading: How to Lighten Facial Skin?
+Tips to Get Rid of Freckles and Pigmentation

 If all is not well in the baby’s state of health, (for example, he suffers intestinal cramps, allergic skin reactions are observed or he is not gaining weight and growing), then it is necessary to undergo some tests—namely a coprogram.
 A coprogram, or a general analysis of feces, shows how the process of digestion and the rate of food passage through the gastrointestinal tract.
 It can confirm the presence of mucosal inflammation as well as revealing diseases of the stomach, small and large intestines, liver, pancreas, gallbladder and other parasitic diseases.
 Attention is especially placed on the analysis of the flora and the presence of pathogens and “unfriendly” microbes that should not normally appear in the gut or intestines.
 The detection of pathogenic (disease-causing) microbes will help in finding the right medication for your child.
 In some cases, antibiotics or probiotics can also be appointed, taking into account the sensitivity of the pathogenic bacteria to them.
 The medication prescribed in the end will contribute to the restoration of normal microflora.
 A coprogram is used not only for diagnosis, but also for monitoring the development and progress of disease.